-This article explains Critical Chain Project Management (CCPM), developed by Eliyahu Goldratt in a practical way.
+Critical Chain Project Management: this article explains Critical Chain Project Management (CCPM), developed by Eliyahu Goldratt in a practical way.
+Next to what it is (definition), this article also highlights the importance of lost time, the buffer types, the use of resources, Critical Chain Project Management and waste, an monitoring progress.
 After reading it, you will understand the basics of this powerful project management tool.
+Enjoy reading!

 What is Critical Chain Project Management (CCPM)?

 Critical Chain Project Management (CCPM) was first introduced in 1997 by the Israeli physicist Eliyahu Goldratt in his book ‘Critical Chain’.

 Critical Chain Project Management definition

 Critical Chain Project Management (CCPM) is a planning method to better manage projects.
 With Critical Chain Project Management (CCPM), organisations are not only able to run projects faster, but also to execute them more cheaply.

 Practice shows that, in about 70% of the cases, problems occur with project management; for example, projects don’t start on time, projects exceed the budget or projects aren’t completed within the agreed timeframe.
 Every project has to deal with a so-called ‘critical chain’.

 This is the longest chain of tasks, which ultimately determines the entire project duration.
 This ‘critical link’ has the most influence on turnaround time, and it’s this link that plays an important role within CCPM.
 CCPM is a method that allows you to better plan, execute and manage projects.

 With traditional project management methods, 30% of lost time and resources typically occurs as a result of wasteful techniques, such as poor multitasking.
 Student Syndrome and Parkinson’s Law, two examples of how time can be wasted, are later explained in this article.